jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 31 – The Future of the Vibe

 **Abstract:**
 The final chapter of the series looks ahead: What happens when IDEs become conversational, tests write themselves, and AI understands your architecture?
-We’ll imagine where vibe coding leads next—and how observability platforms like Dynatrace might evolve into your AI’s operational nervous system.
+We’ll imagine where vibe coding leads next, and how observability platforms like Dynatrace might evolve into your AI’s operational nervous system.

 ### Outline
 1. **Recap of the Journey** – How far we’ve come in 31 days.